-A general studies degree is an undergraduate degree that allows students to select from a broad range of courses in a variety of subjects in the liberal arts, humanities and science fields.
-Most colleges and universities offer this degree in a variety of formats, and it is often the degree of choice for students who are still undecided regarding their major.
+Many students ready to continue their education but not sure which area of study they are most passionate about choose a general studies degree.
+A General Studies Degree is an undergraduate program that allows selection from a broad range of courses in a variety of subjects in the liberal arts, humanities and science fields.
+Though this type of degree has been around for centuries, a recent resurgence in its popularity is due in part to a movement towards more individuality, as well as students reluctant to lock themselves into one specific field of study.
+Most colleges and universities offer this degree in a variety of formats, and it is often the degree of choice for those still undecided on a major.
 Because of the broad range of knowledge and ideas that this degree exposes graduates to, a general studies degree holds infinite possibilities for possible career paths.
-A student can choose to tailor this degree to fit their own interests and select courses that can be adapted to apply to any potential employment situation.
-Graduating from a general studies program signifies that a student has obtained a well-rounded education that includes skills in research, oral and written communication, and critical thinking.
+Students easily tailor this degree to fit their own interests and select courses that can be adapted to a variety of employment situation.
+Graduating from a general studies program signifies that a student has obtained a well-rounded education that will include skills in research, oral and written communication, critical thinking, and problem solving.

 Most colleges and universities offer both an associate’s and a bachelor’s degree in general studies.
-Courses are typically delivered in a variety of formats including online, on-campus and blended courses.
-Students who benefit the most from general studies degree programs tend to be students that are still undecided upon their career path and need a degree that can be molded to fit their still developing goals.
 Many graduates of a general studies program go on to pursue advanced degrees in other concentrations.
 Because of the diverse courses that they have been able to take in the general studies program, most graduates find that they are very successful in completing their graduate work.

 Career Options for a General Studies Degree

 Graduates with a general studies degree often find that their employment options are wide open upon completing their degree.
-Many people with a general studies degree find employment in small businesses and companies in leadership positions such as office management.
-Working in a various positions in human resources departments is another common career choice among people with a general studies degree.
-The strong communication skill that are developed within a general studies program also makes sales and marketing positions ideal for graduates from a general studies program.
+Many become employed in leadership positions in small businesses or companies.
+Various positions such as office managers, human resources, or department managers are common career choices among people with a general studies degree.
+The strong communication skills that are developed within a general studies program also makes sales and marketing positions ideal for graduates from this program.
 Students who include electives in art, music, and history tend to find employment in related fields such as museums and schools.
-Graduate students who pursue an advanced degree often find employment within their area of specialization.
-While in school, students can increase their career options by participating in internships.
-Volunteer opportunities and internships are ways to gain experience in a student’s preferred career while they complete their degree.
+Graduate students who pursue an advanced degree are often employed within their chosen area of specialization while furthering their education.
+This is often due to students increasing their career options by participating in volunteer or internship opportunities.
 This combination of on-the-job training and a well-rounded education contributes to the success of graduates with a general studies degree.

 For students that are looking to discover a degree that can be tailored to suit their personal interests and career goals, a general studies degree program is a perfect fit.
-A general studies degree is also ideal for returning and transfer students who need to have a degree program flexible enough to accommodate their life experiences and previously earned credits.
-General studies degrees also let potential employers know that a graduate from this program has a broad range of knowledge in a variety of fields.
+A general studies degree is also a perfect fit for returning and transfer students who need to have a degree program flexible enough to accommodate their life experiences and previously earned credits.
+Students undecided in a chosen field or career path also find the variety and flexibility both in subject matter and means of credit acquisition ideal.
+In addition General studies degrees let potential employers know that a graduate from this program has a broad range of knowledge in a variety of fields.